header-banner-why-we-havent-been-to-mars-yet.jpg

 Antioxidant-rich foods protect against radiation

 Even within the considerable shielding of the spacecraft, harmful radiation still reaches the crew.
 The low wavelength radiation, such as gamma rays, can split water and generate free radicals.
 When this happens in the human body, the result is an increased risk of cancer.
-Although the body has some defences against oxidation (caused by free radicals), supplements are added to the astronauts diet, like higher levels of vitamins C, E and A, as well as minerals such as copper, manganese and zinc.4
+Although the body has some defences against oxidation (caused by free radicals), supplements are added to the astronauts' diet, like higher levels of vitamins C, E and A, as well as minerals such as copper, manganese and zinc.4

 Fun Fact: Did you know there are more than 4,000 foods that contain antioxidants?
 For example, mangos and carrots contain beta-carotine; milk, nuts and shellfish contain zinc; and dark chocolate contains polyphenols.4

-There is still much work to be done to perfect the astronaut’s diet, but even when scientists do create a balanced astronaut diet, how will they get enough food on the spacecraft to last 3 years?
+There is still much work to be done to perfect the astronaut’s diet, but even when scientists do create a balanced astronaut diet, how will they get enough food on the spacecraft to last three years?
 Learn about it in this article.

 Related articles